temporalio/documentation/docs/content/how-to-invoke-a-workflow-execution-in-go.md

 ---
 id: how-to-invoke-a-workflow-execution-in-go
-title: How to invoke a Workflow Execution in Go?
+title: How to invoke a Workflow Execution in Go
 tags:
   - guide
 ---

-import RelatedRead from '../shared/RelatedRead.js'
+import RelatedRead from '../shared/RelatedRead.js' import DetermineHeader from '../components/DetermineHeader.js'

+export const headingText = 'How to invoke a Workflow Execution in Go'

+<DetermineHeader
+hLevel={props.heading}
+hText={headingText}
+/>

 A Workflow Execution can be invoked using the `ExecuteWorkflow()` method on the Go SDK [`Client`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/client#Client), which is available via [`NewClient()`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/client#NewClient) in the [`go.temporal.io/sdk/client`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/client) package.